d4wae89d498/push_swap/README.md

 TODO:

+- [ ] 2-3 instructions for 3 integers
+- [ ] 12 instructions for 5 integers
+- [ ] 700 instructions for 100 integers
+- [ ] 5000 instructions for 500 integers

 - [x] working base algo
 - [x] detect if inserting from reverse order is shorter
 - [x] sort the stacks once first and then find the minimal swap for generataed number positions